≡ Menu

 Should I Invest in Supplements?

-While supplements do help, dogs that have arthritis and joint problems may benefit more from shedding a few pounds, rather than adding supplements.
+While supplements help, dogs with arthritis and joint problems may benefit more from shedding a few pounds rather than adding accessories.

 So, take your dog out for a walk!